ekingit/DeepForecast/README.md

 *1. Local Model*

- - Train an autoregressive LSTM model that uses previous k-days data predict the next 7 days.
+ - Train an autoregressive LSTM model that uses previous k-days data to predict the next 7 days.
  - Experiment with key hyperparameters, including input sequence length, hidden layer size, and the number of hidden layers, to identify the optimal configuration.

 *2. Global Model*